DigitalForgeLLC/ticket-smith-resources/epic_ticket_template.md

 - If section has content: content → blank line → next section
 - If section is empty: header → blank line → next section

-## Epic-Specific Guidelines
+## Content Guidelines
+- Document exactly as stated without elaboration
+- Include only explicitly provided information
+- Never create objectives, metrics, or timelines

+### Epic-Specific
 - Focus on strategic context only if provided
-- Never create objectives, metrics, or timelines
 - Document scope items exactly as stated
 - Include resources and teams only if mentioned
 - Maintain high-level perspective